FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 }
 ```

-The above example uses `forEach` to select parts of the resource for each select to be unioned, but other use cases may get the needed columns directly
+The above example uses `forEach` to select different data elements from the resources to be unioned.
+For other use cases, it is possible to define the columns directly
-in the select.
+in the `select`.
 See the [PatientAndContactAdddressUnion example](Binary-PatientAndContactAddressUnion.html) for a complete version of the above.

-The columns produced from the `unionAll` list are effectively added to the parent selection structure, following any other columns in that parent structure
-for column ordering.
+The columns produced from the `unionAll` list are effectively added to the parent `select`, following any other columns from its parent for column ordering.
 See the [column ordering](#column-ordering) section below for details.

-Notice that a single selection structure can contain zero or one `unionAll` lists -- where the list contains the items to be combined in a single, logical
-union all.
-Users needing multiple `unionAll`s within a single view will need to move them to separate selection structures.

-`unionAll` behaves similarly to the `UNION ALL` expression seen in SQL dialects, meaning that it will not filter out duplicate rows.

-#### unionAll column requirements
-The select structures in a `unionAll` array must having matching columns.
-Specifically, each nested selection structure must produce the same number of columns
-with the same names and order, and the column values must be the same types as determined by the [column types](#column-types) part of this specification.
+The `select`s in a `unionAll` MUST have matching columns.
+Specifically, each nested selection structure MUST produce the same number of columns with the same names and order, and the values for the columns MUST be of the same types as determined by the [column types](#column-types) part of this specification.

+`unionAll` behaves similarly to the *UNION ALL* in SQL and will not filter out duplicate rows.
+Note that each `select` can contain only one `unionAll` list since these items must be combined in a single, logical
+*UNION ALL*.
+Nested `select`s can be used when multiple `unionAll`s are needed within a single view.

-#### Composing unionAlls and selects
+### Composing Mulitple Selects and Unions
 `unionAll` produces rows that can be used just like a `select` expression.
-These rows can be used by containing `select` or `unionAll`s without needing any
-special knowledge of how they were produced.
-This means that `unionAll` and `select` operations can be nested with intuitive behavior, similar to how functions
-can be nested in many programming languages.
+These rows can be used by containing `select`s or `unionAll`s without needing any special knowledge of how they were produced.
+This means that `unionAll` and `select` operations can be nested with intuitive behavior, similar to how functions can be nested in many programming languages.

-For instance, the two expressions below will return the same rows, despite first being a single `unionAll` and the second being a composition of a nested `select
-that contains additional `unionAll`s.
+For instance, the two expressions below will return the same rows despite the first being a single `unionAll` and the second being composed of a nested `select` that contains additional `unionAll`s.

 ```js
 "select": {